pressbooks/docs/_pages/upgrading.md

 ---
 ## Upgrading from Pressbooks 3.x to Pressbooks 4.x

-Pressbooks 4.0 requires that themes previously bundled with Pressbooks 3.9.x be installed separately.
-Two themes are required for all Pressbooks installations, whether you previously used them or not:
+Pressbooks >= 4.0 requires that themes previously bundled with Pressbooks 3.x be installed separately.
+For installation instructions, consult the readme of the themes you need to install below.

+Two themes are required for all Pressbooks installations:

-*   [Pressbooks Book][1]
+*   [Pressbooks Book (Luther)][1]
 *   [Pressbooks Publisher][2]

-The remaining themes are optional but required if you previously used them:
+The remaining themes are recommended but optional, and they are required if you used them on Pressbooks 3.x:

 *   [Austen Classic][3]
 *   [Clarke][4]